Synonym(s)

 - Paronychia candidamycetica

-- Paronychia, syphilitic (vesicular or pustular skin lesions affecting the paronychium and nail detachment in syphilis connata)
+- Paronychia, syphilitic (vesicular or pustular skin changes with infestation of the paronychium and nail detachment in syphilis connata)

 - Hyperkeratotic nail fold (in dermatomyositis and progressive systemic scleroderma)